chinamike65/hugo-tuolesi/content/book3/book3en.md

 114

-For the next nine years, Master Marpa beat and scolded Milareba every day, ordered him to work every day, and asked him to do the work that was unnecessary.
-Even Master Marpa's wife couldn't stand it anymore. , Seeing Milareba suffer every day, she was about to cry.
+For the next nine years, Master Marpa beat and scolded Milarepa every day, ordered him to work every day, and even asked him to do work that was unnecessary.
+Even Master Marpa's wife couldn't stand it anymore.
+Seeing Milareba suffer every day, she was about to cry.

-When lecturing the sutras, Milareba came to listen to the sutras.
-As soon as Milareba came, Master Marpa reprimanded him: "What are you doing here?
+When Marpa was lecturing on the sutras, Milarepa came to listen to the teachings.
+As soon as Milarepa came, Master Marpa reprimanded him: "What are you doing here?
 What qualifications do you have to listen to the sutras?
-You are a traitor!" scolded in front of many people.
+You are a traitor!"
+He scolded Milarepa in front of many people.

-The same is true when empowering empowerment.
-Because the method of empowering empowerment is very precious, sometimes, some people use the wealth they have accumulated for a lifetime to ask for empowerment.
+The same is true when receiving empowerment.
+Because the method of receiving empowerment is very precious, sometimes, some people use the wealth they have accumulated for a lifetime to ask for empowerment.

-At this time, Master Marpa scolded Milareba: "You are just a poor ghost, what can you use to participate in the empowerment?"
+At this time, Master Marpa scolded Milarepa: "You are just a poor ghost, what can you use to participate in the empowerment?"

-In the end, everyone couldn't stand it anymore, and even Milareba himself had doubts about himself, thinking how good it would be if his life was over, and he had this idea.
+In the end, no one could stand it anymore, and even Milarepa had doubts about himself, thinking how good it would be if his life was over.

-Nine years later, one day, Master Marpa held a grand and solemn empowerment ceremony, and many big disciples came.
-Master Marpa was at the front of the disciples, offering a throne with his own hands, and then said , I'm going to invite Milarepa to sit here today.
+Nine years later, one day, Master Marpa held a grand and solemn empowerment ceremony, and many great disciples came.
+Master Marpa was in front of the disciples, offering a throne with his own hands, and then said, I'm going to invite Milarepa to sit here today.

-Milarepa was very frightened after hearing this, thinking that Master Marpa was playing tricks on him again.
-When he sat on the throne tremblingly, Master Marpa said solemnly: "Before, I was here to give you Eliminate karma, starting today, you are my real noble person, and I will not scold you again."
+Milarepa was very frightened on hearing this, thinking that Master Marpa was playing tricks on him again.
+When he sat on the throne tremblingly, Master Marpa said solemnly: "Before, I was here to help you Eliminate karma, starting from today, you are my real noble disciple, and I will not scold you again."

 Master Marpa often beat and scolded Milarepa in order to eliminate Milarepa's sins.

-He said regretfully that if Milarepa can endure ten years of asceticism, he can achieve success in a lifetime without practicing.
+He said regretfully that if Milarepa could endure ten years of asceticism, he could achieve enlightenment in one lifetime without practicing.

 But everyone interceded for him, so he only practiced asceticism for nine years.
-Since his sins were not finished, he would have to go through a long period of ascetic practice before he could achieve it.
+Since his sins were not yet expiated in full, he would have to go through a long period of ascetic practice before he could achieve liberation.

 Master Yanggongba said: